secure-software-engineering/rose/index.md

 ### How can I try it out?

-You find the latest install files for Google Chrome and Mozilla Firefox here:
+You find the Google Chrome extension page of ROSE here: [Chrome Store](https://chrome.google.com/webstore/detail/rose/chmgghdkcookiojbnchechkhjfbadjkd)

 ### Where can I find more information?